 - Which standards do I need, and how many?

 - What is the delivery time?

 - Are standards available in other containers or quantities?

-- Are MSDS data sheets available
+- Are SDS data sheets available

 Why do I need Liquid Density Standards?

 Some manufacturers of density meters recommend that calibration by air and water is acceptable.
 However, this is normally an adjustment, not a calibration, and while it is doubtful as to whether this meets the requirements of GLP (Good Laboratory Practice), it certainly does not give a calibration traceable to recognised national standards.
 Using our traceable standards correctly gives a traceable calibration.

 All our standards are supplied in a ~10ml sealed glass ampoule, and are sufficient to carry out the calibration of a laboratory density meter.
 They are specially packaged so that they can be sent by mail, courier, or as air freight.

 Which standards do I need, and how many?

 You should ideally calibrate your density meter with two standards, with densities either side of the range in which you are working.